-Last August we embarked on a challenge where we spent zero dollars for 30 days.
+A few years ago we embarked on a no spend challenge where we spent zero dollars for a whole month.
+That’s right…zero spending for an entire month!

-I mean, the thought alone is daunting… but then to face the challenge head on without any plan in place?!
+I mean, the thought of no spending for a month alone is daunting… but then to face the challenge head on without any plan in place?!
 We all know that’s just a disaster waiting to happen.

-But how do we do that?
+But how do we plan?
 Where do we even start?!

 From the beginning.